miohtama/plomobile/README.rst

 Introduction
 -------------

 Plomobile is a modern mobile site solution for Plone.
+It focuses on delivering good accetable user experience for read-only site access on most mobile phones.

 Responsive on steroids
 --------------------------